nexus382/Flycast-Widescreen-Compatability-And-Cheat-Chart/README.md

 - **Native Widescreen**: Whether the game supports widescreen natively
 - **Widescreen Hack**: If widescreen can be enabled via emulator hacks
 - **Widescreen Cheat**: Status of widescreen cheat compatibility
+- **60 FPS**: Status of 60 fps cheats, only NON game breaking codes allowed.
+If this ruins the game by breaking phsycs or timers, and makes the game worse off, we will not accept them.
 - **Codes/Notes**: The actual Codebreaker format cheat codes and any additional information

 ## Status Legend